 A report must be prepared and submitted to the USFWS, WDFW, and the Tribes annually and submitted to FERC every five years.
+The last 5-year report covered 2016-2020 and was filed with FERC in April 2021.
 Reports document and summarize implementation of the TRMP during the intervening period and identify activities planned for the next period.

 Monitoring data are presented in summary form and analyzed.
 Problems and proposed changes in the TRMP, if any, are discussed.
 Review meetings are offered to the USFWS, WDFW and Tribes by Snohomish PUD, to discuss information included in the reports.
-This report represents the annual report to the reviewing agencies and details activities that occurred in 2023 and those that are planned for the 2024.
-A draft of this Annual Report was provided to USFWS, WDFW, USFS, and the Tribes for a 30-day review and comment period on 14 March 2024.
-No comments were received.
-Consultation documentation is provided in Appendix B.
+This report represents the annual report to the reviewing agencies and details activities that occurred in 2024 and those that are planned for the 2025.
+A draft of this Annual Report was provided to USFWS, WDFW, USFS, the Tribes and SCNWCB for a 45-day review and comment period on March 3, 2024.